What Is a Fume Hood?

 Ducted

 Ducted fume hoods are the standard for most commercial and industrial facilities and provide the most protection from dangerous fumes, vapors, and droplets.
-Ducted fume hoods are connected directly to a facility’s ventilation system, and a precisely controlled route is created to carry contaminated air away from the facility and out into the atmosphere.
+They are connected directly to a facility’s ventilation system, and a precisely controlled route is created to carry contaminated air away from the facility and out into the atmosphere.

-Ducted fume hoods draw conditioned air in through the front “sash” which opens either horizontally or vertically, depending on the design.
-Once drawn in, the air is pulled through the fume hood’s built-in ventilation system before releasing the air into the atmosphere.
+Ducted fume hoods draw conditioned air in through the front “sash,” which opens either horizontally or vertically, depending on the design.
+Once drawn in, the air is pulled through the fume hood’s built-in ventilation system before being released into the atmosphere.

-Ducted fume hoods provide the highest degree of protection, completely removing contaminated air from the facility.
-Additionally, ducted fume hoods are low maintenance, and operate quietly since they utilize the facility’s existing ductwork.
+Ducted fume hoods provide the highest protection, completely removing contaminated air from the facility.
+Additionally, they are low-maintenance and operate quietly since they utilize the facility’s existing ductwork.

-If a lab does not already have ductwork designed to be hooked up to a fume hood, it may be expensive to have additional ductwork added.
-Similarly, ducted fume hoods can increase heating and cooling costs, since they draw conditioned air away from the facility.
+If a lab does not already have ductwork designed to be hooked up to a fume hood, it may be expensive to add additional ductwork.
+Similarly, ducted fume hoods can increase heating and cooling costs since they draw conditioned air away from the facility.

 Ductless

 Ductless fume hoods are not connected to a facility and are their own standalone ventilation system.
-Like ducted fume hoods, ductless fume hoods pull air in from the open front sash, drawing the air up and through a top-mounted fan built into the body of the fume hood.
+Like ducted fume hoods, they pull air in from the open front sash, drawing the air up and through a top-mounted fan built into the body of the fume hood.

 The air is filtered through the fume hood’s own filters, which remove contaminants before expelling the air back into the lab.

-Ductless fume hoods can be outfitted with a variety of filter types, depending on which chemicals or substances are being used.
+Ductless fume hoods can be outfitted with various filter types, depending on the chemicals or substances being used.
 Different filters remove different types of contaminants, so it is important to know what kind of filter is needed before using a ductless fume hood.

-Though ductless fume hoods require a little more upkeep, ductless fume hoods are easy to install, affordable, and super easy to use.
+Though ductless fume hoods require a little more upkeep, they are easy to install, affordable, and super easy to use.

 Fume Hood Use & Safety

-Using a fume hood can drastically reduce the risks associated with using corrosive chemicals, and helps to preserve the quality of test results by preventing cross-contamination.
+Using a fume hood can drastically reduce the risks associated with using corrosive chemicals and help preserve the quality of test results by preventing cross-contamination.
 Techs and researchers should be encouraged to use facility fume hoods whenever necessary, and all relevant staff must receive proper training to increase workplace safety.

 Here are a few basic tips and guidelines for safe, effective fume hood use: